-Once the offer is expired, an applicant may apply again from scratch, and the admission officer will make a new decision, keeping in view available seats and re-assessment at that time.
+Once the offer is expired, an applicant may apply again from scratch, and the admission officer will make a new decision, while being mindful of available seats and re-assessment at that time.

-To study in Canada, international students must have a Study Permit (sometimes called a study visa) issued by Immigration, Refugee and Citizenship Canada.
-In some cases, a Temporary Resident Visa is required in addition to the Study Permit.
-Please see the website page to determine if you require a Temporary Resident Visa.
+To study in Canada, international students must have a study permit (sometimes called a study visa) issued by Immigration, Refugee and Citizenship Canada.
+In some cases, a temporary resident visa is required in addition to the study permit.
+Please see this website page to determine if you require a temporary resident visa.

 If your Study Permit Application is denied